 When you have enabled this experimental feature, Greenify can force Doze Mode to kick in quickly.
 That is, instead of taking a few hours to get enabled, the Doze Mode will be active in your device in a few minutes or so.
 This is good if you are leaving your phone somewhere for a few hours, and not half of a day.
 This way, you can get Doze Mode on steroids.

-So, we have told you enough about Doze Mode of Android so that you know when and whether to use the Mode.
+So, we have told you enough about how Doze mode can help improve Android OS using battery so that you know when and whether to use the Mode.
 I’d tried the Aggressive Doze Mode and it seems quite effective in the long run.
 So, make sure you give it a try!